ChapelR/twine-resources/docs/README.md

 - [Forum Post (for v1)](https://twinery.org/forum/discussion/4797/basic-harlowe-passage-tag-based-styling)
 - [Forum Post (ammendment for v2+)](https://twinery.org/forum/discussion/comment/21541/#Comment_21541)

-A forum post by Greyelf providing a tag-based styles feature to Harlowe v1, with ammendments for Harlowe v2+.
+A forum post by Greyelf providing a tag-based styles feature to Harlowe v1, with amendments for Harlowe v2+.

 ## Guides, Examples, and References